Why Your Leads Aren't Converting (It's Not the Ads)

 No ownership means no urgency

 When a lead has no assigned owner inside the CRM, nobody feels responsible for the follow-up.
-The record sits in limbo — technically visible but practically invisible.
+The record sits in limbo, technically visible but practically invisible.
 Good lead conversion systems assign every incoming lead an owner and a next action within seconds, not hours.
+You can see this play out in a real AI call agent case study where instant ownership recovered a third of missed leads.

 Landing page misalignment